liu431/Coding-Exercises/SQL and Database/Database System.md

    * Data manipulation language (DML): retrieval, insertion, deletion , and modification of the database
      * Low level / procedural: record-at-a-time, embedded in a general-purpose language
      * High level (such as SQL): set-at-a-time, declarative (which data to retrieve rather than how to retrieve it)
+*  Utilities
+   * Loading: load existing data files
+   * Backup: create a backup copy of the database to restore in case of catastrophic disk failure
+   * Storage reorganziation: create new access paths to improve performance
+   * Performance monitoring: provide statistics to DBA for making decisions
-*
+* Client/Server
+  * Client: a user machine that provides user interface capabilities and local processing
+  * Server: system containing both hardware and software that can provide services to the client machines
+  * 3-tier: GUI/Web Interface (Presentation Layer) <-> Application Programs/Web pages (Business Logic Layer) <-> DBMS (Database Services Layer)

 ### Extended-Entity Relationship Model

-* Entity type and entity surrogates: reprsent object or conecpt in the real world
+* Entity (rectangular box in ERD): reprsent object or concept in the real world
-* Properties
+  * Entity type: define a collection of entities that have the same attribute
+  * Entity set/collection: collection of all entities of a particular entity type in the database at any point in time
+* Attributes (ovals in ERD): particular properties that describe the entity; key attribute to identify each entity uniquely (underlined in ERD)
-  * Single-valued: things that name other things, types could be lexical, visable, audible
+  * Single-valued: things that name other things, types could be lexical, visable, audible; associated with value sets
+  * Multi-valued (double ovals in ERD): one entity links with multiple properties
   * Identifying: at most one instance of the identified entity; each entity is uniquely referenced
-  * Composite: combine properties
+  * Composite: combine properties (Ex.
+Address; could be divided into smaller subparts)
-  * Multi-valued: one entity links with multiple properties
+  * Derived (Ex. age): determined from the stored attributed (Ex. birth_date)
+  * NULL: 1. missing values; 2. not known whether the attribute values exists

 * Relationship types
   * 1-1: partial function; names of multiple relationship types between the same two entity types must be unique
   * 1-many: partial function; Ex. employer with many employees